 I’ve been staying with my parents for nearly twelve months.
 It’s been hard for all touched by this.
 I am a married woman staying with my parents.
 Enough said!

-I know it, because I’m living it!
+I know it, because I’m living it.

 I am eternally grateful to my parents for how they have rearranged their lives to care for me.
-I’m thankful for them providing a home for me, feeding me and making sure I have access to medical care.
+I’m thankful for their providing a home for me, feeding me and making sure I have access to medical care.

 I thought to myself, I just said I’m losing control.
 Obviously, I can’t!
 I sensed it was time to convert to “fall mode.”
 I was sure one was imminent.
 I quickly started assessing the situation.

-One, I was wearing a dress…Unfortunate for me!
+One, I was wearing a dress…Unfortunate for me.

 Two, my dad was near…Scared he’d see my panties.
-Unfortunate for both of us!
+Unfortunate for both of us.